How it Works

 Wallet Creation and Control

-When you start using the bot, Polyscout creates a dedicated trading wallet tied to your Telegram account.
-You do not need to set anything up manually.
+When you start the bot, Polyscout creates a dedicated trading wallet tied to your Telegram account.

 Telegram as the Trading Interface